mrxrsd/gojacego/README.md

 ## Getting Started

-Gojacego can be used in a couple of ways:
+goJACEgo can be used in a couple of ways:

 To directly execute a given mathematical formula using the provided variables: